ncthangg/cocoqr-fe/README.md

-# MyWallet.FE
+# COCOQR.FE

 ## Overview

-MyWallet.FE is a web application for creating payment QR codes and managing related wallet data.
+COCOQR.FE is a web application for creating payment QR codes and managing related wallet data.
 It includes:

 - A public QR creation page for anyone who wants to generate a payment QR quickly
 - A user area for managing saved accounts, QR history, and personal QR styles